Skip to main content

 One reason for the popularity and widespread use of graphic editors is the ease with which they allow you to start experimentation without requiring any code.
 Changes are straightforward in the Graphic editor; however, you must be cautious about introducing conflicting changes to your variants.

-To avoid conflicting changes, we recommend the following rules:
+To avoid conflicting changes, follow these rules:

-- If you plan to make changes to the same element, ensure you always select the element with the same CSS selector.
+• If you plan to make changes to the same element, ensure you always select the element with the same CSS selector.
 Watch out for elements consisting of multiple elements.

 Graphic editor fails to load